Home fixes and lifestyle tips

 - Now remove the tap handle and inspect the washer at the bottom – if it looks worn out, replace it and reassemble the tap.

-- If this doesn’t stop the dripping, one of the pipe gaskets may need replacement; call a reliable service provider to handle this.
+- If this doesn’t stop the dripping, one of the pipe gaskets may need a replacement; call a reliable service provider to handle this.

 My bathroom exhaust fan’s blades spin too slowly.
 How do I increase the speed?